 Since his retirement from NASA, Colonel Mullane has written an award-winning children’s book, Liftoff!
 An Astronaut’s Dream, and a popular space-fact book, Do Your Ears Pop In Space?
 His memoir, Riding Rockets: The Outrageous Tales of a Space Shuttle Astronaut, has been reviewed in the New York Times and on the Daily Show with Jon Stewart.
 It has also been featured on Barnes and Noble’s 2010 recommended summer reading list.

 Mullane has held a lifelong passion for mountain climbing, averaging nearly 500 miles per year of backpacking in the mountains of the West.
 Since age 60 he has summited Africa’s highest peak, Mt.
 Kilimanjaro; the glaciered peak of Mt.
-Rainier; and thirty-three of Colorado’s highest peaks.
+Rainier; and thirty-five of Colorado’s 14,000-foot peaks.

 Colonel Mullane has established himself as an acclaimed professional speaker on the topics of teamwork, leadership and safety.
 He has educated, entertained, inspired and thrilled tens of thousands of people from every walk of business and government with his incredibly unique programs.

 Mike and Donna Mullane married a week after his graduation from West Point in 1967.
-The couple has three children and six grand-children.
+The couple has three children and six grandchildren.